dougch/s2n-tls/.clinerules/projectbrief.md

 - **GUARD**: Macro for propagating errors
 - **ENSURE**: Macro for checking conditions
 - **Blinding**: Adding random delays to prevent timing side-channels

+### Submitting changes

+The source of truth for s2n-tls is GitHub, specifically https://github.com/aws/s2n-tls.
+When requesting changes, a pull request should be opened that:

+1. Clearly desribes why this change is needed
+2. Changes only the minimum needed to accomplish the change, in a small, easily understood write up.
+3. Make it easy for the reviewer to understand why the change is the way it is.
+4. Add comments in the code to explain what is happening